ctsai78/se_project_aroundtheus/README.md

 **Technology and techniques used**

-Besieds the basic HTML and CSS knowledge, this project also applies grid layout and responsive design concepts.
+Besides the basic HTML and CSS knowledge, this project also applies grid layout and responsive design concepts.

 **Github**
 [Link to the project on Github](https://github.com/ctsai78/se_project_aroundtheus)